shandran/layer23-volume/most_synapses/README.md

 ## Synapse locations on pyramidal neuron 648518346349538440
 Afferent synapses (those coming from other neurons either within or outside of the volume) are shown in <span style="color:red">**red**</span>.
 Note that these synapses are all located on the dendrites and soma (as expected for post-synaptic sites).
 Efferent synapses (where neuron is the pre-synaptic cell and making synapses with other cells in the volume) are shown in <span style="color:green">**green**</span>.
-Note that these are all located (as expected for pre-synaptic sites).
+Note that these are all located on the axonal processes (as expected for pre-synaptic sites).

 ![Synapses on pyramidal neuron 648518346349538440](pyramidal_neuron.png "pyramidal neuron 648518346349538440")